After reading this guide, you will be able to:

 TL;DR

-A feature list will not tell you whether a tool is pleasant to live with, so we ranked on the qualities that show up in real complaints about the built-in options.
-Offline privacy came first.
-Accuracy and punctuation came next, since punctuation is where Win+H frustrates people.
-Then we weighed system-wide use, because a tool that types into any window beats one locked to a single editor.
+A feature list will not tell you whether a tool is pleasant to live with, so we scored on the things people actually gripe about with the built-in option.
+Offline privacy came first, because that is the gap Win+H cannot close.
+Accuracy and punctuation came next, since punctuation is where the built-in tool frustrates people most.
+Then we weighed system-wide use, because a tool that pastes into any window beats one locked to a text box.
 Price model mattered too, as a monthly fee stacks up for anyone who dictates daily.
-Setup mattered less.
-On the "Our take" lines below, we speak from hands-on use for the tools we can actually run on Windows, which means our own SayOnce plus the free and open-source options.
-For the paid-only tools like Dragon we go by their documentation and track record, plus public user reports, and we say so rather than pretending we bought a $699 license.
+Where a vendor makes a claim we could not measure ourselves, we flag it as a vendor number instead of repeating it as fact.

 Pros: